Libertadores: Legacy

 The flags of Venezuela, Colombia and Ecuador follow Francisco de Miranda's design of 1806.
 Also, Bolivia was named after Símon Bolívar, who in turn was president of Colombia, Peru, Bolivia and twice of Venezuela.
 San Martín served as "President Protector" of Peru.

-In what today is part of Mexico, Guatemala, El Salvador, Honduras, Nicaragua and Costa Rica, Agustín de Iturbide, a military leader revolted against the Viceroyalty of New Spain, founded an independent Mexican Empire where he ascended as Emperor Agustín I.
+In what today is part of Mexico, Guatemala, El Salvador, Honduras, Nicaragua and Costa Rica, Agustín de Iturbide, royalist leader formed an alliance with rebel forces of Vicente Guerrero, and under the Plan of Iguala stablished an independent Mexican Empire where he ascended as Emperor Agustín I.

 The names of libertadores are used all over South America to name anything from towns and places to institutions and sports clubs.
 Also, the most prestigious international club football competition in South America is named the Copa Libertadores in their honour.